Gayabw/pcap-network-forensics/README.md

 - Identify attacker techniques and artifacts
 - Produce evidence-based reporting
 - Recommend mitigation strategies

 ---

+## Scenario
+A user (Lily Turkige) received anonymous, self-destructing harassment emails Investigation conducted using a provided PCAP dataset (academic lab)
+Goal:
+- Identify the source of the communication
+- Trace user activity behind the emails
+- Reconstruct the sequence of events using network evidence
+---

+---
 ## 🛠️ Tools & Technologies
 - Wireshark